lazarusA/JuliaDocs/docs/index.md

 ::: danger

-This is a fork from the origial repo.
+This is a fork from the original repo.
 Please visit the [official website](https://julialang.org).

 :::